Beliavsky/Fortran-code-on-GitHub/README.md

 ## Quantum Chemistry and Electronic Structure
 [abinit](https://github.com/abinit/abinit): atomic-scale simulation software suite

+[https://github.com/AbinitioDGA/ADGA](Abinitio DGA): implementation of a DGA approach for electronic structure calculations of materials, by Matthias Pickem.
+It allows the inclusion of non-local correlations beyond DMFT and the calculation of momentum-dependent susceptibilities.

 [atomistica](https://github.com/Atomistica/atomistica): library of interatomic potentials, including empirical potentials and non-orthogonal tight-binding.
 It is designed to be plugged into different simulation environments.

 [bandup](https://github.com/band-unfolding/bandup): Band Unfolding code for Plane-wave based calculations